 We have now decided to investigate these regions in more detail.
 The first hotspot corresponds to gene TT_C0593 (Figure 3), which encodes a 5-carboxymethyl-2-hydroxymuconate semialdehyde dehydrogenase, an oxidoreductase involved in tyrosine metabolism that may be dispensable in rich media.
 This target region corresponds to a GC track, the preferred sequence for Tn5 Green et al. (2012).
 However, as the coverage indicates multiple nearby integration sites, the high integration rate within TT_C0593 may indicate that this gene is not required rather than a transposase artifact.

 The second and more strong hotspot (Figure 5) is located in an intergenic region between locus TT_C1532 (glucosamine-fructose-6-phosphate aminotransferase) and TT_C1533 (S-layer protein).
-The sequence in this site appears to be more diverse but also contains GC traces.
-However, since we will normalize the counts per gene based on the mapped reads in the coding regions (see below), this promiscuous site will not affect our analysis.
+The sequence in this point appears to be more diverse but also contains GC traces.
+This hostpot is likely consequence of the use of S-layer protein promoter in front of the kanamycin resistance gene used for the transposition selection.
+Moreover, since we will normalize the counts per gene based on the mapped reads in the coding regions (see below), this promiscuous site will not affect our analysis.

 Now we are going to transform the mapped reads into hits per gene, to obtain a normalized insertion score, by the following steps: